The Cathedral of Silence

 Does the scene still communicate?
 Can you follow the emotional arc through pure physical behavior—who moves toward, who retreats, who can’t meet eyes, whose hands betray what their words hid?

-If no—if the scene collapses into characters standing in a void, waiting for their next line—you’ve built the house out of furniture.
-The dialogue isn’t enhancing; it’s compensating.
-And your scene will never land with the force it could.
+If no—The dialogue isn’t enhancing; it’s compensating.
+And your scene will not land with the force it could.

 This isn’t about removing dialogue from your work.
 It’s about building the foundation first.
 Then adding the words that need to be there—and only those.